M4GNV5/PointerScript/README.md

 //Using var nums: var[4]; we could create an array of dynamically typed variables instead. var nums: i32[4] = [1337, 666, 3112, 42];

-//here we cann the standard C function qsort to sort the array
+//here we use the standard C function qsort to sort the array
 //the last argument to qsort is a function pointer, here we use a lambda expression qsort(nums, sizeof nums, sizeof i32, (a: i32*, b: i32*) -> *a - *b);